 These features cover only tip-of-the-iceberg functionality that insurance companies can implement into their mobile insurance products for better user engagement and loyalty.

-Apart from customer-facing mobile solutions, insurance companies can also benefit from deploying mobile insurance solutions for internal usage by their employees.
-Let’s take a look at tasks such insurance applications may solve for an insurance business.
+Apart from customer-facing apps, many companies can also benefit from deploying mobile insurance solutions for internal usage by their employees.
+Let’s take a look at tasks such applications may solve for an insurance business.

 Mobile CRM Solutions

 Onboarding new personnel takes a lot of time and resources, especially in such an intricate industry like insurance.
-Training apps featuring best practices, explaining insurance company’s workflows to new employees may turn out very helpful.
+Training apps featuring best practices and explaining insurance company’s workflows to new employees may turn out very helpful.
 They can even include tests for monitoring freshmen’s success during the onboarding process.